top of page

 Self-construction allows for:

-• Testing simple and modular systems.
+• the community to test simple and modular systems.

 The methodology recognizes that the most durable and sustainable infrastructures are those that communities can understand, master, transform, and maintain with their own resources.
 Therefore, design is thought of as a process of strengthening local capacities rather than the simple delivery of a finished architectural object.